Maternity Voices Partnership

 The future meetings are being set and information will be available on this website soon.

 If you have recently used maternity services in the last two years and would like to contribute and be involved, whether that is in person or virtually then please contact Emily Pickard by e-mail: yorkdistrictMVP@gmail.com.
 You can attend a meeting, sign up to our mailing list, or simply just provide your feedback.

-Some examples of the work that we have done through this service user forum
+Listening to your feedback: Work that we have done through this service user forum

 Survey for pregnant women, mums and partners and launch of new perinatal mental health services - May 2019

 As part as our work to increase engagement and seek opinions about certain aspects of maternity services in relation to the national maternity review called ‘Better Births’, we attended a children’s activity day event in York on at the Mount School, Dalton Terrace.